kp2141/two-website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I created this web-app as a pat of learning the react.
+It was fun project to work upon.
+I used React library in this projec.
+I learned about React props and component with this small project.

 ## Available Scripts